applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/sequence-mapping-and-clustering.md

 >>> show_clusters(clusters, plot_labels=True)
 ```

 Finally, let's cluster our last sequence, ``s6``.
 In this case, it falls within the similarity range of ``s1``, but outside of the similarity range of ``s3``.
-So, because our algortihm requires that a sequence be within the simiarity range of all sequences in an OTU, ``s6`` cannot be a member of ``OTU 1``, so instead it's assigned to a new OTU, ``OTU 4``.
+So, because our algortihm requires that a sequence be within the similarity range of all sequences in an OTU, ``s6`` cannot be a member of ``OTU 1``, so instead it's assigned to a new OTU, ``OTU 4``.
 Our final mapping of OTUs to sequences would look like:

 ```python
 >>> clusters, num_alignments = cluster([s1, s2, s3, s4, s5, s6], 0.70,